alanng10/Lang/Docue/a.md

 # Lang

-Lang is most general language.
+Lang is most general and most level lang.

 Lang is composed of characters and language compound rules.